Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Introduction

 Multi-armed bandit (MAB) is a fundamental framework for reasoning about incentives which are sequentially revealed \cite{lattimore2020bandit}, which has a wide range of applications in natural and engineered systems including clinical trials \cite{mason2022experimental}, adaptive routing \cite{talebi2017stochastic}, cognitive radio networks \cite{avner2014concurrent}, and online recommendation systems \cite{mary2015bandits}.
 In the standard setup, a single agent makes a sequential decision to select one arm at each discrete time from a given finite set of arms and then receives a reward informing the merit of a chosen arm, generated according to a random variable with an unknown distribution.
 The target of the decision maker is to minimize its cumulative expected regret, i.e., the difference between the decision maker's accumulated (expected) reward and that associated with the best decision in hindsight which has access to all information in advance.
 Both lower and upper bounds on the asymptotic regret have been derived in the seminal work \cite{LR85}, classic UCB algorithms were proposed in \cite{auer2002finite} which achieve an $O(\log T)$ regret, and the state-of-the-art algorithm, KL-UCB, was crafted in \cite{KLUCB}.
 For an introductory tutorial, see a recent monograph \cite{survey}.

 Decision-making in networked settings has gained increasing salience due to the growth in scale of social, communication, data, and transportation networks.
 Key axes of comparison are whether agents are cooperative or competitive \cite{zhang2021multi}, and how information exchange is executed \cite{krishnamurthy2009partially}.
-Our focus is on cooperative settings, due to its ability encapsulate parallel computing architectures, sensor networks, and other applications involving interconnected devices \cite{xia2020multi} While information propagation across a network can be achieved by imposing constraints that can be solved with a variety of optimization techniques \cite{yang2019survey}, the simplest possible methodology is based off agents evaluating a weighted average of their local parameters with their neighbors, i.e., the consensus protocol \cite{flocking,MurraySurvey}.
+Our focus is on cooperative settings, due to its ability encapsulate decentralized and parallel computing architectures, sensor networks, and other applications involving interconnected devices \cite{xia2020multi} such as Internet of Things and cyber-physical systems.
+While information propagation across a network can be achieved by imposing constraints that can be solved with a variety of optimization techniques \cite{yang2019survey}, the simplest possible methodology is based off agents evaluating a weighted average of their local parameters with their neighbors, i.e., the consensus protocol \cite{flocking,MurraySurvey}.
 The gold standard of cooperative multi-agent learning is to design a scheme such that the team is \emph{more} than the sum of its component parts.
-Cooperative multi-agent bandits was first proposed for the case that all agents share the same reward distribution of each arm \cite{Landgrenecc}, which has attracted numerous follow on works \cite{Landgrenecc,leonard,princetonauto,martinez2019decentralized,jingxuan,sigmetrics,chawla}.
+Cooperative multi-agent bandits was first proposed for the case that all agents share the same reward distribution of each arm \cite{Landgrenecc}, which has attracted numerous follow-on works \cite{Landgrenecc,leonard,princetonauto,martinez2019decentralized,jingxuan,sigmetrics,chawla}.